Video Tutorial Entropy

 The possible distributions of energy within a system change with temperature, so the above stability will change with temperature (Kelvin, K).

 This is all still a simplistic view of, essentially, a mathematical concept.
-To go further at A-level would be of little benefit and only add to confusion.
-The idea that entropy changes with temperature is very important for A-level however, and forms the basis of entropy change calculations (see Entropy Changes).
+To go further at this level would be of little benefit and only add to confusion.
+The idea that entropy changes with temperature is very important however, and forms the basis of entropy change calculations (see Entropy Changes).